 After you selected which integration mode makes more sense to your particular use case, it is time to select the default lists (and groups, depending on the mode).
 The default list will be used when a given plan does not have a specific List selected.

 You can also select the default list for canceled accounts.
-Whenever a user terminates its subscription and removes its account from your network, his email address will be moved to the list set for canceled accounts.
+Whenever a user terminates his or her subscription and removes his or her account from your network, his or her email address will be moved to the list set for canceled accounts.

 Enabling Double Subscription

 On the same settings page you’ll be able to enable Double Subscription.
 This option will add the user to both the default list selected AND the list selected to that user’s plan.
 If this option is not enabled, the user will only be added to the list selected for the user’s plan.
 If none is set for that particular plan, then the user will be added to the default list selected.